 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 In early June, four POWs escaped and were recaptured.
 They were brought back to the camp and tied to posts and beaten.
 After three days they were cut loose from the posts and made to dig their own graves.
 They stood in graves facing a Japanese firing squad and were shot.
 After they had been shot, a Japanese officer used his pistol and fired a shot into each grave.

 The men were also put into ten men groups known as “blood brothers” if one man escaped the other ten would be killed.
 The Japanese logic was these men should have been able to stop the man.
 The men in the groups lived together in the same barracks, slept together, and went out on work details together.
 The barracks used by the POWs were built to hold 50 POWs, but the Japanese put from 60 to 120 POWs in each one.
-There were no shower facilities and the POWs slept on bamboo strips.
+The POWs slept on bamboo strips.
 In addition, no bedding, covers, or mosquito netting was provided which resulted in many becoming ill.
+There also were no showers.

 Morris was discharged on September 5, 1942, and returned to the main camp from the hospital side.
 Three POWs escaped on the 12th.
 While on September 17, a POW was recaptured who had escaped on August 7.
 He was placed in solitary confinement and beaten over the head with an iron bar by a Japanese sergeant.
 Col. Mori, the camp commandant, would parade him around the camp and used the man as an example as he lectured the POWs.
 The man wore a sign that read, “Example of an Escaped Prisoner.”
 On September 21, the three POWs who had escaped were recaptured.
 Their feet were tied together and their hands were crossed behind their backs and tied with ropes.
 A long rope was tied around their wrists and they were suspended from a rafter.
 Their toes barely touched the ground causing their arms to bear all the weight of their bodies.
 For three days, they were beaten while hanging from rafters.
 When they were cut down they were tied hand and foot and placed in the cooler for 30 days on a diet was rice and water.